 - You can get a copy of your criminal record from the Criminal Justice Information System.

-> Your criminal record is available from the Criminal Justice Information System (CJIS).
-The cost for retrieving your records is $38 and must be paid with a money order or personal or certified check.
+Your criminal record is available from the Criminal Justice Information System (CJIS).
+You will have to pay a fee by credit card or check.
 Cash is not accepted.
 To get a copy of your records, you must appear between 8 am and 3:30 pm at:

-> CJIS – Central Repository
+CJIS – Central Repository

 A second location you may go to for obtaining your criminal records is a state police office nearest to you.

 TIP: If you have pending warrants, you may wish to seek legal help to deal with those before contacting CJIS or the police.